BorysLevytskyi/DeclarativeUnitTesting/Article.md

 ```

 ### Fixtures
-The Fixture is essential is a data model for your tests.
+The Fixture is essentially a data model for your tests.
 For example from looking at `SprintServiceFixture` we can tell that test cases, it is involved in, include a single Sprint and User who does something with it.
 Fixtures can be different for each test class.

 ```C#
 public class SprintServiceFixture
 {